 Here are a few tips for promoting internally:

-• Nurture your best talent.
+- Nurture your best talent.
 Keep an eye on people excelling in their current roles and going the extra mile.
-Make sure to acknowledge them and provide them with support and resources.
+Acknowledge their contributions through meaningful recognition—whether it’s public praise, career development opportunities, or even prestigious awards like custom crystal trophies.
+Alongside recognition, provide them with the support and resources they need to continue thriving.

 6. Create a style guide and document your processes